 - In the world of Web 3, data scientists will play a much larger role in the global economy.
 They will become the new “neurons” who can help in developing content or AI models, which can organize and connect with other AI models, to help solve more complex issues or potential threats to organizations or businesses.

 Ultimately, Web 3 is positioned to transform the way that the world uses the internet, while also significantly emphasizing the importance of data scientists and professionals in society.

-The Internet Is Changing with Web 3 and Data Science
+The Internet Is Changing

 The web today is a far cry from what it was when it first appeared.
 If you go back just a few years, you’ll see considerable changes.
 Web 3 is already starting to emerge, but what its future holds is still uncertain.
 As it unfolds, it could radically disrupt the way the internet operates, or it could only result in minor changes.
 The world will have to wait and see.

 More resources to get ahead...